hyperspy/hyperspy/doc/user_guide/tools.rst

-The :py:mod:`~.signals` module, which contains all available signal subclasses, is imported in the user namespace when loading hyperspy.
+The :py:mod:`~.signals` module, which contains all available signal subclasses, is imported in the user namespace when loading HyperSpy.
 In the following example we create a Signal2D instance from a 2D numpy array:

 .. code-block:: python